wethod/learning-center-staging/content/alerts/index.md

 * Margin

-*<span style="font-size: 1rem;">How to solve?&nbsp;</span>Increase your project's progress until it's greater then Budget Consumption*
+*How to solve?
+Increase your project's progress until it's greater then Budget Consumption*

 ### Budget Consumption Too Slow

 This alert is shown if you're manager of a project where the [budget consumption]({{< relref "reports/index.md#budget-consumption" >}}) is more than 20% lower than the project's [progress]({{< relref "glossary/index.md#absolute-project-progress" >}}).

-*How to solve?
+* How to solve?
 You have to increase your budget progress*

 ### Project Status / Archived